vacp2p/rfc/content/docs/rfcs/38/README.md

 #### Random Adversary

 A random adversary optionally chooses to respond to all queries with a random decision.
+Note that this adversary may be in some sense Byzantine but not malicious.
+The random adversary also models some software defects involved in not "understanding" how to derive a truth value for a given proposition.

 #### Naive Opposite Adversary

-An naive oppositional adversary responds with the opposite vote on an opinion.
+An naive oppositional adversary responds with the opposite vote of the honest majority on an opinion.

 ### Omniscient Coordinated Behavior Adversaries

-An omniscient adversary controls $f$ of $N$ nodes and may inspect, delay, and drop arbitrary messages in the gossip layer, and utilize this to corrupt consensus away from honest decisions to ones favorable to the adversary.
+An omniscient adversary controls $f$ of $N$ nodes and may inspect, delay, and drop arbitrary messages in the gossip layer, and utilize this to corrupt consensus away from honest decisions to ones favorable to itself.
+It may, of course, choose to participate in an honest manner until defecting is most advantageous.

 # Future Directions